 How We Put One Client’s Web App Security to the Ultimate Test

-Did you know that web applications have become the #1 target for the exploitation of vulnerabilities?
+Did you know that a web application is a #1 target for the exploitation of vulnerabilities?
 Check out these alarming stats:

 - Researchers found around 70 types of weaknesses in web applications.
 (Source: PT Security)

 - 46% of web applications have critical vulnerabilities.
 (Acunetix’s report “Web Application Vulnerability 2019”)

 - Four out of five web applications contained configuration errors such as default settings, standard passwords, error reporting, full path disclosure, and other information leaks that might have value for potential intruders.
 (Source: PT Security)

 - 30% of web applications are vulnerable to XSS.
 (Acunetix’s report “Web Application Vulnerability 2019”)